digital-blueprint/relay-blob-bundle/doc/examples.md

 ```
 /blob/files/de1aaf61-bc52-4c91-a679-bef2f24e3cf7?bucketID=1248&creationTime=1689602245&method=GET
 ```
-This only missing parameter is `sig`, which represents the signature of the SHA-256 checksum `cs` of the above mentioned url part.
+This only missing parameter is `sig`, which represents the signature of the SHA-256 checksum `ucs` of the above mentioned url part.
 More on this can be found in the section [Signature](##signature).

 Before creating the signature, the SHA-256 checksum has to be created.
 In this case, this would be `5338afb41dc80ae0668975a9c198c8a58a43b175b84616ecc709a799da6a5982`.
 This checksum then has to be added to a json with the key `cs`.
 This then has to be signed using the secret key, and appended to the url.
 The result will look something like this: